Difference Between SIP and Mutual Fund Explained

 The scale shows that millions of portfolios are being built through auto-debits, often without a simple framework for choosing schemes, tracking overlap, or matching funds to a time horizon.

 This article fixes the basics of what a mutual fund is, what a SIP is, and the difference between SIP and mutual funds.
-This way you understand how to choose between SIP, lump sum, and RD comparisons and can invest without any worry.
+It specifically addresses the concerns of new investors, helping you understand how to choose between SIP, lump sum, and RD comparisons so you can invest without any worry.

 What is a Mutual Fund?

 The Securities and Exchange Board of India describes a mutual fund as a mechanism that pools resources by issuing units and investing in securities in accordance with the scheme’s objectives.
+Mutual funds serve as an investment vehicle, allowing investors access to a diversified portfolio managed by professionals.
 Fund houses offer different categories, but the idea is you buy units, and a professional fund manager runs the portfolio within the scheme mandate.
+The value of these units is determined by the prevailing net asset value (NAV), which fluctuates based on the market value of the fund's holdings; investors buy and redeem units at the prevailing net asset value, making NAV a key metric for accurate pricing and liquidity.

 Any mutual funds fall into three broad buckets: